 Kouhaku: Why Japanese like Red and White Combination

-For example, we Japanese generally associate yellow with happiness, vigor, and delight, but the color symbolizes deceit and cowardice in some countries.
+For example, we Japanese associate yellow with happiness, vigor, and delight, but the color symbolizes deceit and cowardice in some countries.

-As for ours, we like to use red and white colors together and call the combination “Kouhaku (紅白: Red and White)”, also spelled as Kohaku.
+As for ours, we like to use red and white together and call the combination Kouhaku (紅白: meaning Red and White), also spelled as Kohaku.

-The Meaning of the Japanese Word
+Meaning of the Japanese Word

 The use of the colors red and white Kouhaku has its roots in a battle that broke out about 800 years ago.

-One theory holds that “Kouhaku (red and white)” stands for the person’s lifetime since red has a meaning of “birth” and white has a meaning of “death” in Japan.
+One theory holds that Kouhaku represents the person’s lifetime since red can mean birth and white can stand for death in Japan.

-Because of this, in general, Japanese people consider the combination of red and white a lucky charm, for which reason we have the custom of preparing it at auspicious occasions.
+Now, Japanese people generally consider the color combination a lucky charm, and thus, we have the custom of preparing it on auspicious occasions.

-Lastly, here are some occasions when the red and white combination, Kouhaku is used in Japan.
+Lastly, here are some occasions when the red and white combination, Kouhaku, is used in Japan.

-- NHK’s nationally famous year-end grand song festival, “Kouhaku Uta Gassen (紅白歌合戦)” is held annually on New Year’s Eve, where participating artists are divided into 2 teams, red and white.
+- The year-end grand song festival by NHK, Kouhaku Uta Gassen (紅白歌合戦), is annually held on New Year’s Eve, where participating artists are divided into two teams, red and white.

-- During celebration times, we have the tradition of presenting “Kouhaku Manju (紅白まんじゅう)“, a set of red and white Manju or Japanese steamed buns stuffed with sweet red bean paste.
+- During celebration times, we have the tradition of presenting Kouhaku Manju (紅白まんじゅう), a set of red and white Manju cakes.

 (Reference Page: Wikipedia 紅白)